bennkeel/bennkeel.github.io/_dataprojects/2023-05-13-PhilaFire.md

 ### Modeling and App Development

-In order to give the Fire Department actionable forecasts, we [modeled each outcome](https://bennkeel.github.io/MUSA_Practicum/Phila_Fire_rmd_final.html#4_Modeling_Strategy) (repairs, sales, and vacancies) across a series of predictors for each residential property in Philadelphia.
+In order to give the Fire Department actionable forecasts, Myron and Kendra [modeled each outcome](https://bennkeel.github.io/MUSA_Practicum/Phila_Fire_rmd_final.html#4_Modeling_Strategy) (repairs, sales, and vacancies) across a series of predictors for each residential property in Philadelphia.
 Each of these models took in the attributes of the building, census variables of the community, and spatial proximity to schools and redevelopment areas, produced a likelihood of a permit (repair), a property transfer (sale), or a vacancy complaint, then classified that likelihood as a 'yes, will happen' or 'no, will not happen' based on an optimal threshold.
 We adjusted this threshold to be very sensitive so that it would accurately classify as many 'yes' results as possible, with the trade-off that more false positives would occur.

 Here are our results: